blueorris/learning_club/README.md

 # learning_club
-all the material for learning club at Maeda Lab.
+All the material for learning club at Maeda Lab.